 Alyssa Lenhoff holds an undergraduate degree in journalism from Northwestern University and a master's in English from Youngstown State University.
+She earned her Ph.D. in Journalism Education from Union Institute and University in Cincinnati.
 She is the director of the journalism major, a program that she helped build from 15 majors in 2001 to more than 100 today.

 Before joining the faculty at Youngstown State University in 2001, Lenhoff worked for 20 years as a reporter and editor at daily newspapers across the country.
 She has won some of the top prizes in journalism, including two Scripps Howard national reporting awards, the national Associated Press Managing Editors' Award, the national Amy Religion Writing Award, the Freedom of Information Award and numerous first places in state Associated Press competitions.